-With incredible dive spots, signature spa treatments and seemingly limitless cuisine options, Thailand truly spoils its guests for choice.
-But this is only the beginning for those chartering the country's fantastic waters.
+With incredible dive spots, signature spa treatments and seemingly limitless cuisine options, Thailand truly spoils its visitors for choice.
+But this is only the beginning for those lucky enough to cruise the region's sublime waters.

 Perhaps the greatest attraction of chartering a luxury yacht is the ability to effortlessly traverse numerous destinations in the utmost comfort.
 Obviously, being out at sea opens up a wide variety of opportunities that simply aren’t available when staying on the mainland.

-Whilst diving is big business in Thailand, it’s in the small Indian Islands a short distance away from the mainland that things get properly interesting.
+Whilst diving is big business in Thailand, it’s in the small islands a short distance away from the mainland that things get properly interesting.
 In just under a few hours sailing you’ll encounter unmissable views, a rich assortment of marine life, and miles of untouched beaches.

 Undoubtedly the best of these well-kept secrets are the Similan and Andaman Islands.